FOOD GUIDELINES

 NEW FOOD

-We are glad to help plan and implement the introduction of new foods to your child.
-Each new food should be given at home for four days prior to sending it to school.
-This will allow you to check for allergies or other negative reactions, other than dislike, such as vomiting.
-Make sure the care provider is made aware of the times and the amounts of food to be given.
+We are glad to assist you in planning and implementing the introduction of new foods to your child.
+Each new food should be introduced at home for four days before sending it to school.
+This will allow you to check for allergies or other negative reactions, aside from dislike, such as vomiting.
+Please ensure that the caregiver is informed about the times and amounts of food to be given.

 LUNCH CONTAINERS